Inward Investment on London’s Housing Market

-Last year, London was commended as whilst in 2014 the capital was found to have brought in in the world.
-Since then we’ve had hikes and , but despite concerns for a slowing market, London’s property scene is still flourishing, largely as a result of the influx of .
+Last year, London was commended as ‘the single most important location for foreign direct investment in the UK’ whilst in 2014 the capital was found to have brought in more overseas investment than any other city in the world.
+Since then we’ve had Stamp Duty hikes and Brexit, but despite concerns for a slowing market, London’s property scene is still flourishing, largely as a result of the influx of inward investment.

 When asked about the current and pending state of London’s housing market following Brexit, Galliard’s Sales Director David Galman confidently responded: “Buyers - whether they are owner occupiers or professional investors - need to remember that long term, property is still the best performing investment asset class around.”

 Read more about property investment and what it can offer.

 The Significance of Inward Investment

 Despite many using inward investment as a scapegoat for London’s rising property prices, foreign investors have, in fact, played a crucial role in bolstering the property market.

 Firstly, the majority of overseas investors tend to invest off-plan compared to domestic buyers.
 With this comes a mutually beneficial result for both the investors and the property market, whereby investors will most likely profit from capital growth later down the line and as a result of pre-completion sales, developers and local councils can then commission the construction of further homes including affordable properties.
 For example, Savills found that off-plan sales to overseas investors helped to finance 3,000 new affordable homes.
 If investment was restricted or overseas investors suddenly became uninterested in the London market, developers would be at risk of having to halt construction, which could be extremely costly and detrimental to the housing market.